LenardOng/Reading-List/MOOC.md

-Finished second week exercise on Linear Regression Finished third week exercise on Logistic Regression Finished fourth week exercise on Multi-class classification and a 1 hidden layer Neural Network Working on the fifth week now (3 weeks ahead)
+Finished second week exercise on Linear Regression Finished third week exercise on Logistic Regression Finished fourth week exercise on Multi-class classification and a 1 hidden layer Neural Network Finished fifth week exercise on coding the back-propagation for weight updating including skipping bias terms in the back-propagation
+Working on the sixth week now (4 weeks ahead)

 Introduction to powerful methods that are not just Neural Networks Helped explain concepts from on-going machine learning course in university and to try things out in code